 As of September 30, 2017 (In thousands)

 Quoted

 Prices Significant

-in Active Observable
+in Active Observable Unobservable

-Markets Inputs Inputs
+Markets rkets Inputs Inputs

-(Level 1) (Level 1) (Level 2) (Level 3)
+(Level 1) (Level 2) (Level 3)

 Tranche rights liability \$ - \$ - \$ 1,379 \$1,379

 The tranche rights liability is considered a Level 3 liability because its fair value measurement is based, in part, on significant inputs not observed in the market.
 The Company determined the fair value of the liability as described in Note 7.
 Any reasonable changes in the assumptions used in the valuation could materially affect the financial results of the Company.